journal-club/wiki-data/fests/atmos.md

 - **Prodigal Designer**
 	Do you have a passion for designing?
 Are you waiting for an opportunity to flex your CAD skills?
 This ATMOS, we bring you Prodigal Designer: an exclusive CAD based designing event.
 Get ready to let your imagination soar and hone your skills!
 For more details, [See this page](/fests/atmos/ProdigalDesigner)
 - **Manager's dilemma**
 	Manager’s Dilemma is a Case Study event conducted by the E-CELL.
 This event allows participants to apply managerial concepts to solve real-life problems in the operations field.
-It takes the participants through grueling rounds of quizzing, testing them in areas of current business affairs, management strategy, and general knowledge.
-It scrupulously allows you to go beyond the text of the case and lets you use your creative and case solving skills to their best.
 For more details, [See this page](/fests/atmos/Manager'sDilemma)
 -  **Nostrum Vitae**
   "Survival of the Fittest".
 This is something that we have been hearing for a long time now.
 This is your chance at proving that you are the one to survive.
 Test your knowledge in Medical sciences and Pharmaceutical sciences  to progress to further rounds.
 For more details, [See this page](/fests/atmos/NostrumVitae)
 -  **Hawking Wizard**